Freemasons use many terms and symbols, and if one is reading about Freemasonry he will certainly come across the term “Masonic Lodge”.

 Every Masonic Lodge is chartered and governed by a Grand Lodge.

-A Freemason can most of the time visit any lodge he wants as there is a relationship between every lodge, and each Freemason belonging to no matter which lodge is bound by fellowship to every other Freemason in the world.
+A Freemason can most of the time visit any lodge he wants as there is a relationship between every lodge, and each Freemason belonging to no matter which lodge is bound by a fellowship to every other Freemason in the world.

 The lodge where an individual is first made a Freemason is his Mother Lodge, but he may visit other lodges as the sense of fraternity does not only exist within a lodge but between all lodges.